MeshSplats: Mesh-Based Rendering with Gaussian Splatting Initialization: Experiments

 \section{Experiments}

-In this section, we present the outcomes of our experimental study, encompassing both quantitative and qualitative results.
-To elucidate the functionality of \our{} with varying GS initializations, we have conducted a respective ablation study.
-Furthermore, we elucidate the behavior of our algorithm subsequent to parametrization and training.
-The source code, together with additional experimental results, is available at \url{https://github.com/gwilczynski95/meshsplats}.
+In this section, we present the outcomes of our experimental study.
+For all quantitative comparisons (see Tab.~\ref{tab:scenefull} and Tab.~\ref{tab:mip_nerf360_results}), we employed \our{} with a GS prior for optimal visual quality, as our mesh prior mode prioritizes editability and geometric control.
+Furthermore, we elucidate the behavior of our algorithm after parametrization and training.

-\paragraph{Datasets and Metrics} The proposed \our{} framework was evaluated across three standard datasets: MipNeRF360~\cite{barron2022mip}, Tanks and Temples~\cite{knapitsch2017tanks}, and Deep Blending~\cite{hedman2018deep}.
-To ensure consistency, the same scenes as in \cite{moenne20243d} were examined.
-Specifically, for Mip-NeRF360, we conducted an analysis of four indoor scenes (room, counter, kitchen, and bonsai) and three outdoor scenes (bicycle, garden, and stump).
-For the Tanks and Temples dataset, our focus was on two extensive outdoor scenes (train and truck).
-Additionally, for the Deep Blending dataset, we included two indoor scenes (playroom and drjohnson).
-In accordance with prior works, images for evaluation are downsampled by a factor of two for indoor and four for outdoor scenes.
-All datasets share uniform train/test splits.
-During the evaluation, three standard metrics are utilized: PSNR, SSIM~\cite{wang2004image}, and LPIPS~\cite{zhang2018unreasonable}.

 \paragraph{Quantitative Results}